-Writer and photographer Ian Centrone details helpful tips and tricks to keep for capturing photos of moving objects in the future.
+Writer and photographer Ian Centrone shares helpful tips and tricks for capturing photos of moving objects during your worldly travels.

 01 of 07

 Great photography should not simply depict a scene – it should be able to tell a larger story by creating a sense of place and transporting the viewer to that exact moment in time.
 Some subjects are notoriously more difficult to photograph than others, and this includes capturing objects in motion.
 Whether you are trying to snap a shot of marathoners crossing the finish line, a train barreling down the tracks, or a bird soaring through the sky, being able to capture that sense of movement and your ability to set the scene will ultimately lead to a more engaging final product.